-Melbourne’s south-east continues to have a strong football footprint which is not surprising considering its DNA.
+Melbourne’s South-East continues to have a strong football footprint which is not surprising considering its DNA.
 It is steeped in football history but much like the region as a whole, it is largely understated.

 Current Socceroos trio Jackson Irvine, Bailey Wright and Ajdin Hrustic were all born and bred in the region before pursuing their professional dreams overseas, along with Scott McDonald, Ljubo Milicevic, Curtis Good and Eugene Galekovic.
+Current A-League stars Jack Hingert and Leigh Broxham also played juniors in Knox.

-Former Socceroos captain Paul Wade also grew up and played in the region, while John Hutchinson headlines the many products from the Latrobe Valley, many of whom got an opportunity during Morwell Falcons’ (later Eastern Pride) almost decade-long spell in the NSL.
+Former Socceroos captain Paul Wade grew up and played in the region, while John Hutchinson headlines the many products from the Latrobe Valley, many of whom got an opportunity during Morwell Falcons’ (later Eastern Pride) almost decade-long spell in the NSL.

 John Maisano, Joey Di Iorio and Anthony Pelikan are among the players who’ve officially represented Australia at youth level.

-Naum Sekulovski, Simon Storey, Joey Rajher, Rade Culibrk, Antun Kovacic, Paulo Retre, Xhezair Sulemani and Paul Byrne are among the locals who have played in the National Soccer League and/or the Hyundai A-League.
+Naum Sekulovski, Simon Storey, Joey Rajher, Rade Culibrk, Antun Kovacic, Paulo Retre, Xhezair Sulemani and Paul Byrne are among the locals who have played in the National Soccer League and/or the A-League.

 The region is represented in the WNPL competition by Southern United.